htc502/map/README.md

-This is a small widget operates like alias, but applied on
-file path,especially useful when the file path is deep and long.
+This is a small widget operates like alias, but applied on file path.
+This is especially useful when the file path is deep and long.
 To compile it from source, just type:

     make -f makefile